glklimmer/bevy_behave/README.md

 ```

+It's also possible to use a trigger_req, and send the `BehaveCtx` to another system and respond later, if you're doing something with existing entities.

 ## Performance

+is good.

 * There's just one global observer for receiving task status reports from entities or triggers.
 * Most of the time, the work is being done in a spawned entity using one of your action components,
 and in this state, there is a marker on the tree entity so it doesn't tick or do anything until
 a result is ready.
-* Avoided mut World systems – the tree ticking should be able to run in parallel with other things (i think).
+* Avoided mut World systems – the tree ticking should be able to run in parallel with other things.
 * So a fairly minimal wrapper around basic bevy systems.

 In release mode, i can happily toss 100k enemies in the chase demo and zoom around at max framerate.